-Default: 0 With this feature enabled, the gatekeeper will accept calls from any unregistered endpoint.
+With this feature enabled, the gatekeeper will accept calls from any unregistered endpoint.
 However, it raises security risks.
 Be careful to use it.

-• RemoveH245AddressOnTunneling=1
+RemoveH245AddressOnTunneling=1

-Default: 0 Some endpoints send h245Address in the UUIE of Q.931 even when h245Tunneling is set to TRUE.
+Some endpoints send h245Address in the UUIE of Q.931 even when h245Tunneling is set to TRUE.
 This may cause interoperability problems.
 If the option is TRUE, the gatekeeper will remove h245Address when h245Tunneling flag is TRUE.
-This enforces the remote party to stay in tunnelling mode.
+This enforces the remote party to stay in tunneling mode.

-• RemoveCallOnDRQ=0
+RemoveCallOnDRQ=0

-Default: 1 With this option turning off, the gatekeeper will not disconnect a call if it receives a DRQ for it.
+With this option turning off, the gatekeeper will not disconnect a call if it receives a DRQ for it.
 This avoids potential race conditions when a DRQ overtakes a Release Complete.
 This is only meaningful in routed mode because in direct mode, the only mechanism to signal end-of-call is a DRQ.
+When using call failover this must be set to 0.